 remove organisational barriers, and;

-encourage cross agency working
+encourage cross-agency working

 Primary Care Networks need to ensure the resilience of General Practice.

-For many PCNs, the immediate priority (having submitted the paperwork) is to explore the opportunities that collaborative working present including shared staff, back office efficiencies and cross practice / collaborative delivery models.
+For many PCNs, the immediate priority (having submitted the paperwork) is to explore the opportunities that collaborative working present including shared staff, back-office efficiencies and cross-practice / collaborative delivery models.

-Our experience indicates that implementing these new ways of working in a structured way provides an opportunity to stress test both the newly submitted governance arrangements and levels of engagement.
+Our experience indicates that implementing these new ways of working in a structured way provides an opportunity to stress-test both the newly submitted governance arrangements and levels of engagement.

 So how do you put your Network relationships to the test and make sure you can come together, work collaboratively, share staff, share delivery linked to income, hold each other accountable and not fall out?

-These projects all have positive impact on workload, workforce and income.
+These projects all have a positive impact on workload, workforce and income.
 They also require new ways of thinking to ensure the development of a PCN project implementation plan with buy-in from the practices.
 Each project will stress test the Network relationships and ability to overcome challenges.

-By delivering what’s in your control and using that to stress test your working relationships, you can quickly achieve one high quality standardised approach without unwarranted variation.
+By delivering what’s in your control and using that to stress test your working relationships, you can quickly achieve one high-quality standardised approach without unwarranted variation.
 These are some of the qualities that the future partners in the wider system will be looking for, placing PCNs in a strong position to lead the design and implementation of new models of care within an ICS or STP.